What is a travel diary?

 You may have heard your accountant ask you for a travel diary in relation to your employee or business related expenses.
-The purpose of such a diary is to substantiate the business and private portions of a trip.
+The purpose of such a diary is to substantiate the business and private portions of a trip so you know how much you can claim as a deduction and will be required if the ATO should ever come knocking.

-If you did receive a travel allowance the following applies:
+If you received a travel allowance the following applies:

 Note the above doesn’t consider the requirement to maintain written records in relation to deductions claimed when receiving a travel allowance, it only contemplates the travel diary requirement.
 Information on the requirements relating to travel allowances and reasonable amounts can be found here.